jonlabelle/SublimeJsPrettier/README.md

 To run the `JsPrettier` command... open the Sublime Text **Command Palette** (<kbd>super + shift + p</kbd>) and type `JsPrettier`.

+### Command Scope

+The `JsPrettier` command will attempt to format any selected JavaScript sections of code first; if no selections are made, the entire file will be formatted.

 ## Settings

 All [Prettier] options are configurable from the `JsPrettier.sublime-settings`